IP abolitionists, hear me out: copyright is good.

 As you can see, none of this exists to be — as Eevee so insightfully put it — “a magical money fountain that makes you rich forever because you had an idea once”.
 The purpose of copyright is not to guarantee profit, it’s to enable the possibility of it existing at all.
 The goal isn’t to provide a guaranteed income for “artists” (read: corporations) or enshrine copyright-holders as the dominant social caste.
 No, it’s a social, contractual arrangement that balances the health of culture and the sciences with the practical needs of individuals to be able to create valuable work and expect due compensation for their labor.

 And this is a mutually-beneficial arrangement, because it’s the force that keeps the public domain — or society, the useful arts, the intellectual commons, whatever you want to call it — healthy and sustainable.
-Given that art and creativity is a good thing everything is a remix and people can’t create in a vacuum, but we live in a system where people need to be able to make money off their work, the system of copyright-as-a-buffer arises as the natural solution.
+Given that art and creativity is a good thing everything is a remix (to various extents) and people can’t create in a vacuum, but we live in a system where people need to be able to make money off their work, the system of copyright-as-a-buffer arises as the natural solution.

 Under a functional copyright doctrine, creators pull material and inspiration from a thriving public domain, use it to create a new artistic expression or a new scientific development, and release it themselves.
 But, as a special treat, because we as a society have deemed artistic expression and scientific development to be important and valuable to society as a whole, instead of their work going directly back into the public domain (as it would without such organization), we reward them with a buffer period where the natural flow of the commons is temporarily suspended, and the creator has exclusive rights over the new work for a short period.